gixousiyq/Triple-Boot-on-Xiaomi-Pad-5/3-install-en.md

 <img align="right" src="https://raw.githubusercontent.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/main/nabu.png" width="425" alt="Windows 11 Running On A Xiaomi Pad 5">

 # Running Windows on the Xiaomi Pad 5
-> [!WARNING]
-> **PLEASE DON'T USE ANY VIDEO GUIDES AS THESE ARE USUALLY OUTDATED AND CAN AND PROBABLY WILL BRICK YOUR NABU!!!
-IF YOU ABSOLUTELY NEED A VIDEO GUIDE, USE THIS [VIDEO GUIDE](https://www.youtube.com/watch?v=8Fl5AtHNH7M) BY [ArtoSeVeN](https://www.youtube.com/channel/UCYjwfxlYlJ7Nnzv01oszQvA)**

 ## Installation